MichaelRFox/fxToolTip.js/README.md

 * **width** (string | number) - any valid css size (e.g., '1em' | '16px').
 If a number is passed, it is assumed to be in pixels.
 * **default** - 'auto'
 * **returns** - if the width argument is passed, the .width() method returns the [fxToolTip object](#The-fxToolTip-object).
 If the .width() method is called with no arguments, the .width() method returns the current width setting.
 * **description** - Setting the width via the .width() method, sets the width option contained within the [fxToolTip object](#The-fxToolTip-object) which is injected into the .fxToolTip style's ruleset upon hover over the target element.
-The width option sets the width of the tooltip upon hover over the target element.
-However if the [.autoSize()](#.autoSize) method is set to true, the width setting will be ignored.
+When the width option is set to any value other than auto, autosizing is disabled.
+However, if the [.autoSize()](#.autoSize) method is subsequenlty set to true, the width setting will be ignored.

 ``` javascript
 fxToolTip.create('myElement', 'Loreiem Ipsum')